Curricular Practical Training

 FIELD/LEVEL OF WORK: Must be an integral part of an established curriculum.
 (Program of Study ONLY, not MINOR).
 The easiest way to demonstrate that it is an established part of the curriculum is to be enrolled in a course called “internship”

-OFFER OF EMPLOYMENT: Must have an offer of employment from the employer offering work that qualifies as curricular practical training.
+OFFER OF EMPLOYMENT: Must have an offer of employment from the employer offering work that qualifies as curricular practical training or signed cooperative agreement between the University and the Employer.

 EFFECT ON OTHER WORK: Use of full-time CPT for one year or more eliminates eligibility for OPT.
 Use of part-time CPT does NOT affect eligibility for OPT